 Plastic shot cup wads like a modern shell are also available.

 This is the ignition source.
 A capper full of caps is a lot easier than one at a time from a can.
+The higher flashpoint of the substitute powders may require a magnum cap.

 For priming flintlocks some 4F should be in a priming flask.